-Corporate responsibility: we will work to better understand our own carbon footprint and identify options to reduce our emissions by 30 percent by 2030.
+Corporate responsibility: we will work to better understand our own carbon footprint and identify options to reduce our emissions.

-Decisions about our programme of work and resource commitments beyond June 2021 will be made through the 2021-31 Long-Term Plan process.
-This will be informed by the RCCRA, evolving government policy, and consultation with communities, and further discussion with iwi partners.
+Decisions about our programme of work and resource commitments beyond June 2021 will be made through the 2021-31 Long-Term Plan (LTP) process.
+This will be informed by factors such as risks identified through the RCCRA, our organisation's GHG footprint, progress of the Climate Action Committee, evolving government policy, and consultation with communities, and further discussion with iwi partners.